 They had us engrossed from the moment the song began – it was oddly hypnotic.

 But we were not the only ones enthralled with what we were watching as the catchy tune and the performance was enough to secure them a spot in the Eurovision 2021 final that will be taking place on Saturday.
 We’ll be honest here, we can’t wait to watch them perform again.

-The country hasn’t had the best of luck in the competition, only making it to the top ten twice so they will be hoping that The Roop will change their fortunes and see them finish in a decent position.
+The country hasn’t had the best run in the competition, they have only made it to the top ten twice, so they will be hoping that The Roop will change their fortunes and see them finish in a decent position.

 But, can they do it?
-Here’s everything we know about The Roop ahead of them taking to the big stage.
+They have got off to a great start.
+Here’s everything we know about The Roop ahead of them taking to the big stage for the final.

 Who is representing Lithuania at Eurovision 2021?

 Made up of Vaidotas Valiukevičius, Robertas Baranauskas, and Mantas Banišauskas, The Roop is a Lithuanian pop/rock band.

 Although they have only been working together since 2014, all band members have been involved in the music industry much longer.